abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 ## Serving It

-We can now write a simple HTTP API over the persistence layer using [express] to provide CRUD functionality for users.
-Let's install express and [purescript-express], the Purescript wrapper over it:
+We can now write a simple HTTP API over the persistence layer using [Express] to provide CRUD functionality for users.
+Let's install Express and [purescript-express], the Purescript wrapper over it:

 ```bash
 $ npm install express --save